Knockoffs-SPR: Clean Sample Selection in Learning with Noisy Labels: Controlled Clean Sample Selection

 \textbf{Permutation}.
 As we discussed in step ii, when the original label is clean, its permuted label will be a noisy label.
 On the other hand, if the original label is noisy, its permuted label changes to clean with probability $\frac{1}{c-1}$ and noisy with probability $\frac{c-2}{c-1}$, where $c$ denotes the number of classes.
 Note that $\bm{\gamma}$ of noisy data is often selected earlier than that of clean data in the solution path.
 This implies larger $Z$ values for noisy data than those for clean data.
 As a result, according to the definition of $W$, a clean sample will ideally have a small negative of $W:=Z \cdot \mathrm{sign}(Z-\tilde{Z})$, where $Z$ and $\tilde{Z}$ respectively correspond to the clean label and noisy label.
 In contrast for a noisy sample, the $W$ tends to have a large magnitude and has approximately equal probability to be positive or negative.
 Such a different behavior of $W$ between clean and noisy data can help us to identify clean samples from noisy ones.

 \textbf{Asymmetric comparison statistics $W$}.
-The classical way to define comparison statistics is in a symmetric manner, i.e., $W_i\coloneqq Z_i \vee \tilde{Z}_i\cdot\mathrm{sign}(Z_i-\tilde{Z}_i)$.
-In this way, a clean sample with a noisy permuted label tends to have a large $|W_i|$, as we expect the noisy label to have a large $\tilde{Z}_i$.
-However, this is against our target as we only require clean samples to have a small magnitude.
-For this purpose, we design asymmetric comparison statistics that only consider the magnitude of the original labels.
+The classical way to define comparison statistics is in a symmetric manner, i.e., $W_j\coloneqq Z_j \vee \tilde{Z}_j\cdot\mathrm{sign}(Z_j-\tilde{Z}_j)$.
+In this way, a clean sample with a noisy permuted label tends to have a large $|W_j|$, as we expect the noisy label to have a large $\tilde{Z}_j$.
+However, this is against our target as we only require clean samples to have small magnitude.
+Thus we design asymmetric statistics that only consider the magnitude of the original labels.

-To see the asymmetric behavior of $W$ for noisy and clean data, we consider the Karush–Kuhn–Tucker (KKT) conditions of Eq.~\eqref{eq:spr-permute} with respect to $(\bm{\gamma}_{2,i},\tilde{\bm{\gamma}}_{2,i})$
+To see the asymmetric behavior of $W$ for noisy and clean data, we consider the Karush–Kuhn–Tucker (KKT) conditions of Eq.~\eqref{eq:spr-permute} with respect to $(\bm{\gamma}_{2,j},\tilde{\bm{\gamma}}_{2,j})$

-where $\varepsilon_{(2),i} \sim_{i.i.d} \tilde{\varepsilon}_{(2),i}$, $|\bm{\gamma}_{2,i}^{*}| = |\tilde{\bm{\gamma}}^*_{2,i}|$ if both $\bm{y}_{2,i}$ and $\tilde{\bm{y}}_{2,i}$ are noisy, and $P(\bm{\gamma}_{2,i};\lambda):=\lambda | \gamma_{2,i}|$ as an example.
-By conditioning on $\hat{\bm{\beta}}_1$ and denoting $\bm{a}_i:=\bm{x}_{2,i}^{\top}(\bm{\beta}^*-\hat{\bm{\beta}}_1)$, we have that
+where $\bm{\varepsilon}_{2,j} \sim_{i.i.d} \tilde{\bm{\varepsilon}}_{2,j}$, $\Vert\bm{\gamma}_{2,j}^{*}\Vert = \Vert\tilde{\bm{\gamma}}^*_{2,j}\Vert$ if both $\bm{y}_{2,j}$ and $\tilde{\bm{y}}_{2,j}$ are noisy, and $P(\bm{\gamma}_{2,j};\lambda):=\lambda \Vert \bm{\gamma}_{2,j}\Vert$ as an example.
+By conditioning on $\hat{\bm{\beta}}_1$ and denoting $\bm{a}_j:=\bm{x}_{2,j}^{\top}(\bm{\beta}^*-\hat{\bm{\beta}}_1)$, we have that

-Then it can be seen that if $i$ is clean, we have $\bm{\gamma}_{2,i}^{*} = 0$.
-Then $Z_i$ tends to be small and besides, it is probable to have $Z_i < \tilde{Z}_i$ if $\hat{\bm{\beta}}_1$ can estimate $\beta^*$ well.
-As a result, $W_i$ tends to be a small negative.
-On the other hand, if $i$ is noisy, then $Z_i$ tends to be large for $\bm{\gamma}_i$ to account for the noisy pattern, and besides, it has equal probability between $Z_i < \tilde{Z}_i$ and $Z_i \geq \tilde{Z}_i$ when $\tilde{\bm{y}}_{2,i}$ is switched to another noisy label, with probability $\frac{c-2}{c-1}$.
-So $W_i$ tends to have a large value and besides,
+Then it can be seen that if $j$ is clean, we have $\bm{\gamma}_{2,j}^{*} = 0$.
+Then $Z_j$ tends to be small and besides, it is probable to have $Z_j < \tilde{Z}_j$ if $\hat{\bm{\beta}}_1$ can estimate $\beta^*$ well.
+As a result, $W_j$ tends to be a small negative.
+On the other hand, if $j$ is noisy, then $Z_j$ tends to be large for $\bm{\gamma}_j$ to account for the noisy pattern, and besides, it has equal probability between $Z_j < \tilde{Z}_j$ and $Z_j \geq \tilde{Z}_j$ when $\tilde{\bm{y}}_{2,j}$ is switched to another noisy label, with probability $\frac{c-2}{c-1}$.
+So $W_j$ tends to have a large value and besides,

 which falls in the interval of $ \left[\frac{c-2}{c-1} \cdot \frac{1}{2},\frac{c}{c-1} \cdot \frac{1}{2}\right]$.
-That is to say, $P(W_i>0) \approx \frac{1}{2}$.
+That is to say, $P(W_j>0) \approx \frac{1}{2}$.
 In this regard, the clean data corresponds to small negatives of $W$ in the ideal case, which can help to discriminate noisy data with large $W$ with almost equal probability to be positive or negative.